MethodsAndPractices/vsteam/docs/Add-VSTeamAccount.md

 ### -UseBearerToken

-Switches the authorzation from Basic to Bearer.
+Switches the authorization from Basic to Bearer.
 You still use the PAT for PersonalAccessToken parameters to store the token.

 ```yaml
 Type: SwitchParameter